michaelrhodes/faux-moz-dom/readme.md

 # faux-moz-dom
-At this point I’m not even sold on this being a good idea…
+At this point, I’m not even sold on this being a good idea…

 [![Build status](https://travis-ci.org/michaelrhodes/faux-moz-dom.png?branch=master)](https://travis-ci.org/michaelrhodes/faux-moz-dom)